sakiththewmika/MERN-Book-Store/README.md

-Great!
-I'll draft a README file for the MERN Book Store repository.
-Here's a template that includes sections for an introduction, installation, usage, contributing, license, and contact information.

----

 # MERN Book Store

 A full-stack web application for managing a book store, built using MongoDB, Express.js, React, and Node.js (MERN stack).